 Agriculture remains a critical industry for Ontario County and the County has identified several strategies to support agriculture including: maintaining the active farm land base by keeping farming a viable and preferred economic activity; enhancing relations between local government and farm managers; introducing new crop, product, and farm-based income-generating opportunities to sustain Ontario County's agriculture diversity; fostering public outreach about agriculture and access to local food; cultivating progressive and sustainable business & environmental practices; and encouraging new farm entities while promoting agriculture workforce development.
-Ontario County continues to work closely with the Cornell Agriculture and Food Technology Park, the Cornell/NYS Agriculture Experiment Station, and Cornell Cooperative Extension on these and other agricultural efforts.
+Ontario County continues to work closely with the Cornell Agriculture and Food Technology Park, the Cornell/NYS Agriculture Experiment Station, and Cornell Cooperative Extension on these and other agricultural food/beverage technology efforts.

 Infrastructure upgrades remain a key priority throughout Ontario County.
 Canandaigua Airport is expanded its runway to 5,500 feet to accommodate larger airplanes.
 The Canandaigua Airport, in order to facilitate economic development, needs sewer service.
-Sewer installation efforts are also underway at two business parks in East Bloomfield.
-Water lines are currently in place at the two business parks, but sewer is needed to help attract businesses.
+Sewer installation efforts are also underway at two business parks.
 Another key site is Fisher's Ridge in Victor.
 This is a planned unit development on 125 acres of rolling hills.
 It is strategically located between Interstate 90 and State Route 96.
 It will be a mixed-use development which needs extensive infrastructure development.